gabrieloc/emojivision/README.md

 3. Get the emoji associated with that color value from a precomputed dictionary of colors to emojis
 4. Draw the emoji in the rect occupied by the current pixel with dimension specified by `resolution`

 For your convenience, code at the end of the file outputs your artwork to `~/Documents/Shared Playground Data/out.png`.
 Note that this directory needs to exist beforehand 🙄.

-- gabrieloc

 PS: this was done as a proof of concept and the right way to do things would be to offload more to the GPU, such as finding nearest colors and rendering of emojis 🤷‍♂️